- Get Involved

 Upcoming NewsTrain workshops in 2017

-To be notified when agendas and instructors become available for specific workshops, please provide an email address.
+To be notified when instructors are set for specific workshops, please provide an email address.

 The early-bird registration rate will be $75, increasing to $85 about one month before the event.